Synthird/command-line-skyscraper/README.md

 # Command line skyscraper
-Using dots to print a skyscraper in the command line
+Using dots to print a skyscraper in the command line.

 ## Example of a skyscraper that can be printed in the command line
 ```